syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 #### ExportRowHeight

-By default datagrid will be export to PDF with PDF file default row height.
-But you can also export the datagrid to PDF with same SfDataGrid RowHeight value in PDF file row height also by setting `ExportRowHeight` as `true`.
+By default data grid will be export to PDF with PDF file default row height.
+But you can also export the data grid to PDF with same SfDataGrid RowHeight value in PDF file row height also by setting `ExportRowHeight` as `true`.
 ExportRowHeight property default value is false.

 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();